1. A future on screen

 8. The robots are coming here

 In 2017 the robots will no longer be coming, as hailed by many a headline over the past few years – they’ll be right here among us.
 Indeed, many already are.
-Robotic solutions are popping up all over the place and we can only expect to see more in 2017.
+Robotic solutions are popping up all over the place and we can only expect to see more in the future.
 Needless to say this is a gripping topic and we can expect to hear much more debate on the societal, industrial and indeed economic implications over the coming months.

 9. Less costly mistakes

 We’ve winced at some big product recalls recently and many are quite clearly down to a flaw in the design or testing phase.
 The further you go along a new product development route, the more expensive a design change becomes.
 Computer-aided design and simulation can help in the process, as changes are relatively cheap at this stage.
 But late recalls, such as those by Audi and Samsung, inevitably come at a cost.
-In 2017, manufacturers should take even more care in the early stages of design in order to avoid such expensive mishaps.
+In the future, manufacturers should take even more care in the early stages of design in order to avoid such expensive mishaps.

 10. Uber for manufacturing

 On-demand manufacturing for custom prototypes and low volume production parts is one of the fastest growing areas in the industry thanks to advances in additive manufacturing.
 Software providers now offer instant quotes, lead times and manufacturing feedback for a wide range of processes including CNC machining, 3D printing, sheet metal fabrication and urethane casting.

 Sourced from Ian Weston, director, New Technology CADCAM